zeeshancli/Terraform-azure/README.md

 # Azure Terraform Modular Repository

 This repository provisions a simple, modular Azure application stack designed for reusability across environments (dev, test, prod).
-The solution is intentionally scoped so a single engineer can build, understand, and deploy it within two days.

 What it deploys:
 - Network module: VNet, subnets, and NSGs